The popularity of anime seems to have skyrocketed overnight, but it hasn’t always been the case.

 But again, why anime?
 And why now?

-Is it because of the current dis-ease surrounding the Alpha Kappa Delta Lamba sorority variants that have driven more people into their homes and online in search of content?
+Is it because of the current dis-ease surrounding the ever-evolving illness that has driven more people into their homes and online in search of content?

 I mean after all, that last winter 2021 anime season was heavenly.